totaljs/components/j-DataGrid/readme.md

 __Methods__:

-- `component.redraw()` can redraw rows again (only for modifications, if you will remove some row you need to update the entire model)
+- `component.redraw([reselect_again])` can redraw rows again (only for modifications, if you will remove some row you need to update the entire model)

 ### Author